 By choosing to go self-hosted, your team can set up the exact integrations and workflows that meet your needs.
 Unleash’s architecture is particularly strong here.

 Unleash is designed with an API first strategy.
 Plus, everything in Unleash is an event, and most of these events are available through the APIs.
 This makes it easy to integrate Unleash into your own unique use case.

 SaaS pricing usually scales upwards with increased usage and volume.
 Costs may initially be limited but as use increases, both the price and management of the cloud-based system’s monthly active users (MAU) can become significant.
 In fact, research indicates that a third of cloud services spending is wasted.

-- Hosting is not usually a central part of your business – you are better off focussing on your core and outsourcing such non-key strategic aspects.
+If self-hosting is not usually a central part of your business, you also might find it’s better to focus on your core product, and outsource any non-key strategic parts of your business.

 Make the jump to self-hosted.
 It’s easier than you think.